Networking group

 1. Consider your goals.
 What are you looking to get from your time with this organization?
 Clients?
 Expertise in growing your business?
 Vendors?
 Speaking opportunities?
 Consider the type of support you want from any forum and critique from that lens.

 3. Review their calendar.
-Do they consistently provide the types of opportunities your seeking?
+Do they consistently provide the types of opportunities you are seeking?
 Does your schedule align with their calendar?
 Do they meet at venues you can easily afford and get to?

 4. Go to a meeting (or test drive their forum).
 Any group can look great on paper but when you walk into the room – or discussion board – it can quickly become apparent that it isn’t your tribe.
 Recognize that it’s perfectly okay and don’t try to force a fit.
 Only join organizations whose interactions make you feel confident and empowered.